kwm

 Finder, and System Preferences).
 Additionally, I’ve set the default focus color

-), which I’ll describe soon.
+to transparent (0x00000000), which I’ll describe soon.
 Note that the colors

-are in 0xAARRBBGG
+are in 0xAARRBBGG format.

 Adding keybindings

-operations, you’ll need to install and configure
+To add keybindings to kwm operations, you’ll need to install and configure

 $ brew install koekeishiya/khd/khd